marciomonzon/http_resilience/README.md

 .NET 8 HTTP Resilience Example

 ## Descripton
-Handle transient faults and improve teh resilience of the application.
+Handle transient faults and improve the resilience of the application.
 Working with resilience you are able to:
 * Retry your calls;
 * Apply Circuit Braker after a number o failures;
 * Set a Timeout;